 Continued Ownership Costs

-Listing your house with a Southern California real estate agent can take a few months.
+Listing your house with a Greater Los Angeles real estate agent can take a few months.
 During this time, you will still be responsible for the property taxes, utility bills, homeowners insurance, maintenance, landscaping, and possibly a mortgage.
 When you add up all the expenses of owning the house each month, it can amount to thousands of dollars!

 Costs of An FSBO (For Sale By Owner) Listing

 While trying to sell your house on your own will help you avoid commissions and agent costs, there are other costs to consider.
-In addition to many of the costs above, here are some additional costs to expect when selling your house in the Southern California area.
+In addition to many of the costs above, here are some additional costs to expect when selling your house in the Greater Los Angeles area.

 Heightened Marketing Costs